imciflam/eulerian-graph/README.md

 # eulerian-graph
-solution for finding all eulerian paths in a directed graph
+1. Movement project - solution for finding all eulerian paths in a directed graph
+2. Tree project - solution for finding node's right neighbour in a tree